VeryGoodOpenSource/dart_frog/docs/docs/advanced/authentication.md

 }
 ```

-The `readUser` parameter must be a method that receives three positional arguments (context, username
+The `authenticator` parameter must be a method that receives three positional arguments (context, username
 and password) and returns a user if any is found for those credentials, otherwise it should return null.

 If a user is returned (authenticated), it will be set in the request context and can be read by request handlers, for example: